Updated on December 13, 2024

 Sedation can be administered in three different strengths:

-1. Mild sedation — keeps you conscious, and you can respond to commands
+• Mild sedation — This keeps you conscious, and you can respond to commands.

-2. Moderate sedation — puts you in a state of semi-consciousness
+• Moderate sedation — Puts you in a state of semi-consciousness.

-3. Deep sedation — makes you unaware of your surroundings and unable to respond to stimulation
+• Deep sedation — This makes you unaware of your surroundings and unable to respond to stimulation.

-A popular sedation option is nitrous oxide (laughing gas), an inhalable gas that can be administered via a nasal hood over the nose.
+One of the most popular options for sedation is nitrous oxide (laughing gas).
 Other examples include diazepam (Valium), midazolam (Versed), and propofol (Diprivan).

 3. General Anesthesia

 General anesthesia results in a temporary loss of consciousness.
-It is used for longer procedures or if someone cannot tolerate dental treatment under local anesthesia or sedation.
+It’s used for longer procedures or if someone cannot tolerate dental treatment under local anesthesia or sedation.

 Before the dental operation a dental anesthesiologist inserts a breathing tube into the mouth